Life’s not a competition.

 - And keep swinging regardless of your situation.

 Accept that life’s not a competition, follow these can’t-lose strategies, and you’ll have a great chance of getting a high-five from Death.
 That’s winning at life.

-Thanks to Francisco (stay tuned for his Mediterranean towels), Luis, and Blair for their input!
+Thanks to Francisco, Luis, and Blair for their input!